 A car insurance company adjuster knocks on your door (yes, they actually do this).
 The adjuster represent the person or the company that caused your wreck.
 They have a check they can give you for $10,000 for your auto accident.
 All you have to do is sign the release they hand you.

 They do this for a reason.
 For many people, especially people who are hurting and under stress, $10,000 sounds like a lot of money.
-Too many people rush into accepting the first settlement offer they get without ever consulting an attorney.
+Too many people rush into accepting the first car accident injury settlement amount the get offered without ever consulting an attorney.